ZcashFoundation/Elections/README.md

 For general measures (e.g, "Should the Foundation put more resources into studying ASIC Resistance?"
 "Which of these five attributes of a privacy-preserving cryptocurrency should be prioritized?" etc.) a submitter should put a markdown file in the corresponding folder with their statement and possible responses as a Pull Request, and a brief background explaining the context of their proposal and their best-effort at pros/cons of each possible selection.

 Proposals can be opened at any time, but Foundation personnel will make the ultimate decision whether to include a proposed ballot measure into the final ballot (signified by merging into the repository).
-To the final ballot will be assembled **by May 31st, 2018.**
+The final ballot will be assembled **by May 31st, 2018.**

 ## Voting Structure and Outcome